GrammaTech/gtirb/doc/examples/stack-stamp.md

 Windows:

-  1. Do you easy access to a Linux `ls` binary?
+  1. Do you have easy access to a Linux `ls` binary?
 (For example, can you copy one from another local system?)

      - YES: Copy the binary to a suitable working directory and go to step 4.